 The Tenant is Beginning Active Military Duty

 Active service members have a right to break their lease without penalty under the Servicemembers Civil Relief Act.
-It protects active service members when they have been relocated or received permanent change of station for military reasons.
+It protects members of active military duty when they have been relocated or received permanent change of station for military reasons.

 The tenant, however, has an obligation to meet certain standards.
 They must serve you with a copy of the letter from their commanding officer.
 They must also show proof that their duty is going to run for at least the next 90 days.

-Under Georgia law, service members includes the U.S. Coast Guard, Georgia Air National Guard, and the Georgia National Guard.
+Under Georgia law, service members include the U.S. Coast Guard, Georgia Air National Guard, and the Georgia National Guard.

 The Unit is Uninhabitable

 The state’s warranty of habitability outlines the minimum health and safety codes that landlords must adhere to.
-If those standards aren’t met, a tenant may be considered “constructively evicted”.
-At that point, under the law your tenant would not have any further responsibilities within the lease such as rent.
+If a landlord fails to meet these standards, a tenant may be considered “constructively evicted”.
+At that point, under the law, your tenant would not have any further responsibilities within the lease such as rent.

 Violation of Privacy

 Privacy violation by a landlord is a prime example of landlord harassment; it’s illegal.
-Although Georgia doesn’t state how much notice a landlord must serve tenants prior to entry, you cannot just enter your tenant’s unit unannounced.
+Although Georgia doesn’t state how much written notice a landlord must serve tenants before entry, you cannot just enter your tenant’s unit unannounced.

 Landlords should agree with tenants on entry rules in the lease agreement to prevent potential harassment lawsuits.